 There are better tents out there, but you’ll pay more for them.
 For $160, this one is a value that should last through lots of happy camping.

-This pop-up tent makes fast work of setting up camp.
+This pop-up tent ($300) makes fast work of setting up camp.
 The telescoping poles quickly and easily extend for setup.
 There’s no weaving poles through loops or walking in circles to secure things.
-Simple unfold, pop up, and voila, camp is ready.
+Simple unfold, pop up, and voilà, camp is ready.

 The integrated gear loft and side storage pocket keep gear organized, and the mesh windows provide adequate ventilation.
 With a floor area of 100 square feet, there’s plenty of interior space for people, pets, and gear.

-But flimsy fiberglass poles, tricky setup, and odd/heavy darkened design should exclude this tent from most serious campers’ to-buy list.
+But flimsy fiberglass poles and tricky setup should exclude this tent from most serious campers’ to-buy list.
 If you’re looking for a large budget tent that keeps it dark all day long, this one is worth considering at a low price of $152.

 A tent is a big investment, so it pays to figure out what you need.
 Below you’ll find a list of important considerations.
 But before we get there, take a moment to imagine your camping future.

 Do you plan to camp alone or with your family?
 Are car camping tents your jam, or do you regularly head out for weeks in the backcountry?
 Are you a strictly summer camper, or do you sleep outside all year long?

 There’s no right or wrong answer, but being clear on how you want to camp will make choosing a tent easier.

 Floor space in a tent equals comfort.
 The main things to consider are floor dimensions and ceiling height.